truenas/middleware/docs/userguide/index.rst

   administrative GUI.
 The only way to disable shadow copies completely is to remove the periodic snapshot task and delete all snapshots associated with the
   CIFS share.

-Configuration Example
-"""""""""""""""""""""

-In this example, a Windows 7 computer has two users: *user1* and *user2*.
+In this configuration example, a Windows 7 computer has two users: *user1* and *user2*.
 To configure FreeNAS® to provide shadow copy support:

 #.
 For the ZFS volume named */mnt/data*, create two ZFS datasets in Storage → Volumes → /mnt/data → Create ZFS Dataset.
 The first dataset is